rfc-st/humble/docs/unit_tests.md

 # Unit Tests

-In ideal conditions, the entire unit test <a href="https://github.com/rfc-st/humble/#unit-tests" target="_blank">suite</a> is expected to complete in under one minute on Linux and under two minutes on Windows.
+In ideal conditions, the entire unit test <a href="https://github.com/rfc-st/humble/#unit-tests" target="_blank">suite</a> is expected to complete in just over one minute on Linux and approximately two minutes on Windows.
 <br/>
 <br/>
 Unit tests are defined in the `TEST_CFGS` dictionary using the following structure: